jnozzi/cocoadev.com/markdown/CheckingIfQTMovieViewIsPlaying.md

-How do I check if General/QTKit is finished playing?
+How do I check if QTKit is finished playing?
 I tried Apple's code from the docs, provided below, but it won't compile and gives an error (Parse error before ==).

--(BOOL)isPlaying:(General/QTMovie *)aMovie
+-(BOOL)isPlaying:(QTMovie *)aMovie
 {
 if ([aMovie rate == 0)
 {